 High Frequency Tags are used in scenarios like passports ticketing, payment, biblioteek, hospitals and other data transfer applications.

 NFC in particular is popularly used in marketing and advertising, in access control and data transfer applications.

 Ultra-High Frequency Tags: UHFs generally measure longer distances from meters to feet in between 860 en 960 MHz.
 UHF tags are used for objects that require quick scanning from a distance.
 This tagging system has become popular for its speed, accuracy and quick data transfer.
 UHF tags are much cheaper, and are primarily used in retail inventory tracking, pharmaceutical anti-counterfeiting, livestock management and other scenarios where large volumes are tagged.

 Passive UHF RFID: These tags do not have additional power supply in the form of batteries.
 They function on the power transmitted by the reader.
 Vandaar, these tags function within the range of 30 meter.
 As these tags are sensitive to liquid and metal, they are widely used in laundry management.
 Apart from that Passive RFID is used in tool tracking, race timing, IT asset tracking and many other applications.

 Active UHF RFID: These tags use batteries for their power supply.
 They have longer scan rage as compared to passive readers.
 These tags can be scanned from 100 meters away.
 Active tags are expensive as compared to passive tags because of additional batteries.
 Active RFID tags are widely used in transportation and logistics, vehicles, oil and gas industry, construction, healthcare, life science and many more.

-RFIDHY provides a number of RFID solutions for customers across animal, healthcare, clothing, laundry, library, asset management, logistics industries and many more.
+RFIDHY provides a number of RFID solutions for customers across animal, healthcare, clothing, laundry, biblioteek, asset management, logistics industries and many more.

 We offer variety of cards in the Low Frequency, High Frequency, and Ultra High Frequency categories with many customization options.